jonhoo/faktory-rs/README.md

 ```

 Please note that setting "FAKTORY_URL" environment variable is required for e2e tests to not be skipped.
+Also, to enable some of the tests (e.g. testing Faktory MUTATE API), "TESTCONTAINERS_ENABLED" should be
+present in the environment (e.g "TESTCONTAINERS_ENABLED=1").
+This will enabled launching a dedicated [test
+container](https://testcontainers.com/) for a test which needs better isolation.

 Provided you have [make](https://www.gnu.org/software/make/#download) installed and `docker` daemon running,
 you can launch a `Faktory` container with `make faktory` command.
 After that, hit `make test/e2e` to run the end-to-end test suite.